arbarlow/crate/README.md

 It's a fairly standard Objective-C XCode project and uses Cocoapods for dependency management..

-Awesome!
-Just fork it and perhaps just check in that i'm not doing that feature before and then get yourself a pull request..
+Just fork it and perhaps just check in that I'm not doing that feature before and then get yourself a pull request..

 ## Swift